 We can check with a patient’s insurance plan about their coverage for Jakafi and any out-of-pocket costs required.

-We can help patients understand how their insurance plan works and provide information about prior authorization requirements.
-We can also offer information about appealing insurance denials or restrictions.
+We can help patients understand how their insurance plan works.
+We can also offer information about prior authorization requirements and appealing insurance denials or restrictions.

 We can arrange to have the patient’s prescription for Jakafi filled by an approved specialty pharmacy and delivered directly to either the patient’s home or Healthcare Professional’s office.

 For patients with commercial prescription drug

 coverage—eligible patients pay as little as $0 per month, subject to certain limits.*